A team of 6 backpackers set out to hike the length of the Grand Canyon.

 The acronym DCF refers to Dyneema Composite Fabric, which is essentially the original Cuben Fiber.

-The acronym DCH refers to Dyneema Composite Hybrid, which is DCF (above) that’s been laminated to an extra layer of polyester.
+The acronym DCH refers to Dyneema Composite Hybrid, which is the original Cuben Fiber plus the polyester coating.

 The published materials used in the Hyperlite Southwest are DCH150 and DCH50.
 The numbers 150 and 50 refer to the 150-denier and 50-denier polyester that’s used.
 “Denier” is a unit of measurement used for fiber weight and thickness.

-A higher DCH number means stronger, more durable material.
+A higher DCH number means stronger, more durable material, but it ultimately means a little more weight, too.

 Will My Bear Canister Fit the Southwest 3400?